Configuring Network Rules

 3. Expand the Configuration section.

-4. From the Route/NAT drop-down menu, then select the routing option for traffic that matches the rule:
+4. From the Route/NAT drop-down menu, select the routing option for traffic that matches the rule:

-• Route Via - to route traffic via a specific Cato Cloud PoP location, enter the click Domain_plus.png and select the locations that you are egressing traffic from.
+• Route Via - to route traffic via a specific Cato Cloud PoP location, select the Locations which you are egressing traffic from.

-• NAT - to egress traffic for this rule via a specific IP, click Domain_plus.png and select the allocated IPs that you are egressing traffic from.
+• NAT - to egress traffic for this rule via a specific IP via NAT, select the Allocated IPs that you are egressing traffic from.

-6. Click Apply.
-The panel closes and the settings are updated in the rulebase.
+5. Click Save.
+The panel closes, and the settings are updated in the rulebase.

 Customizing the Acceleration & Optimization for a Rule